 A simple metal can be described as a gas of non-interacting electrons.
-However, when electron correlations become strong many interesting and potentially useful phenomena occur.
+However, when electron correlations become strong, many exciting and potentially useful phenomena occur.

 Our goal is to discover new physics in correlated systems and to understand them.
-This will lead us to new or improved functionalities such as high temperature superconductivity, controllable ferroelectricity and ferromagnetism and tunable topological orders.
+Such discoveries can lead us to new or improved functionalities such as high-temperature superconductivity, controllable ferroelectricity and ferromagnetism, and tunable topological orders.

 We have the capabilities of making high-quality samples and devices as well as performing unique measurements.